orion222/OMORI/README.txt

 - there is a secret door that allows you to get on the roof of the buildings
 - well its not really a secret, but if you explore enough you'll find an opening

+- during battle, you need to use your arrow keys to choose an option
+- use X to select whatever button you want.
+- also, you cannot beat the boss without any heals

 - after you beat the boss, you will be taken to BLACKSPACE
 - read the book, find the correct door to exit the game or you will be punished